 Part of the problem

-Part of the problem for lenders is that many over 50s mortgages are on interest only products and these have almost entirely been phased out of residential mortgages.
+Part of the problem for lenders is that many over 50s are on interest only mortgages and these have almost entirely been phased out of residential mortgages.
 With investment policies often coming up short the repayment of the final amount is often not possible.
 However the length of the term available on a repayment mortgage also makes this an unaffordable option, leaving many people stuck and having to sell off other assets in order to make up the shortfall.

 In order to avoid running into the situation where you find yourself stuck at the end of an interest only mortgage you will have to plan as far in advance as you can.
 Getting onto a repayment mortgage sooner rather than later will open up your options later on.
 Even if you are already over 50 you may have more options than you think and should consult a mortgage broker to help you out.